autosapien/CarND-Vehicle-Detection/README.md

 The training data must be downloaded and added to the `/data` directory

-There are some example images for test int he `/test_images` directory
+There are some example images for test in the `/test_images` directory

 The test results (at various stages of the pipeline development) are stored in the `/output_images` directory